KimRass/warehouse/Database/SQL/SQL.md

 ```sql
 TO_CHAR(mbrmst.mbr_leaving_expected_date, "YYYY/MM/DD") AS mbr_leaving_expected_dt
 ```
-## INSERT INTO VALUES
+## `INSERT INTO VALUES ()`
 ```sql
 INSERT INTO customers
 (customername, address, city, postalcode, country)
 VALUES ("Hekkan Burger", "Gateveien 15", "Sandnes", "4306", "Norway");
 ```
-- If you are adding values for all thjjjj e columns of the table, you do not need to specify the column names in the SQL query.
+- If you are adding values for all the columns of the table, you do not need to specify the column names in the SQL query.
 ## UNION, UNION ALL
 - `UNION` selects only distinct values by default.
 To allow duplicate values, use `UNION ALL`
 ## MINUS (for Oracle)